Barmston, East Riding of Yorkshire

 Barmston is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated on the Holderness coast, overlooking the North Sea and to the east of the A165 road.
 Barmston is approximately 6 mi south of Bridlington town centre.
 The parish includes the village of Fraisthorpe, the former villages of Auburn and Hartburn have been abandoned due to coastal erosion.
 Barmston is mentioned in the Domesday Book as having eight ploughlands and belonging to Drogo of la Beuvrière.
 The name of the village derives from Beorn's Tūn (Beorn's Town).
 According to the 2011 UK census, Barmston and Fraisthorpe parish had a population of 275, a slight decrease on the 2001 UK census figure of 277.
 The parish covering an area of 1765.014 ha.

 The beach at Barmston was awarded the Blue flag rural beach award in 2005, but was removed from the list of designated bathing beaches in 2010, as a result of erosion making access to the beach difficult.

-The parish church of All Saints is a Grade I listed building.
+All Saints' Church, Barmston is a Grade I listed building.
 Barmston public house is the Black Bull.
 The Old Hall was designated a Grade II* listed building in 1952 and is now recorded in the National Heritage List for England, maintained by Historic England.